Italian prosecutors probe allegations of League oil deal: sources

 An Italian court last year gave the League 75 years to pay back some 49 million euros it owes the state following a graft trial involving its previous chief, Umberto Bossi.
 Salvini warned at the time that his party faced bankruptcy.

+The Buzzfeed transcript of the Moscow meeting has an unidentified Italian saying money from any secret oil deal would be used to sustain a “political campaign” in apparent reference to European parliamentary elections in May.

+The League went on to triumph in the vote, doubling its score from national elections a year earlier to emerge as Italy’s largest party for the first time in its history.

-Reporting by Alfredo Faieta, additional reporting by Emilio Parodi; writing by Crispian Balmer; editing by Emelia Sithole-Matarise
+Reporting by Alfredo Faieta, additional reporting by Emilio Parodi; writing by Crispian Balmer; editing by Emelia Sithole-Matarise and Alexandra Hudson